brymer-meneses/Subaybay/docs/src/glossary.md

 ## Application Pages
 The following are terms used to name pages in the application **Inbox** <br/>
+The page containing the list of all active and pending requests a user is handling

+image

 **Requests Page** <br/>
 The page containing the list of all pages in a request

+image

 **Request Details Page** <br/>
 The page containing the details of an individual request

+image

+**Configuration** <br/>
+The page containing the list of request types and the form to create new request types

+image

+**Edit Request Type Page** <br/>
+The page containing the form to edit or delete and existing request type

+image

+**Admin Page** <br/>
+The page exclusive to admins

+image

 ## Parts of a Request